AllenDowney/PhysicalModelingInMatlab/README.md

 ## License

-*Modeling and Simulation in MATLAB* is a book that you can share and adapt under the terms of the [Creative Commons Attribution-NonCommercial 4.0 Unported License](https://creativecommons.org/licenses/by-nc/4.0/).
+*Physical Modeling in MATLAB* is a book that you can share and adapt under the terms of the [Creative Commons Attribution-NonCommercial 4.0 Unported License](https://creativecommons.org/licenses/by-nc/4.0/).